spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 [Require] private HealthPickup.Requirable.Reader healthPickupReader;
 ```

-The worker on which the code is running interprets this statement as an instruction to only enable this script component on a particular entity's associated GameObject if that entity has a `HealthPickup` component, and the worker has read-access to that component.
+The worker on which the code is running interprets this statement as an instruction to enable this script component on a particular entity's associated GameObject, but only if that entity has a `HealthPickup` component and the worker has read-access to that component.
 Read-access is rarely limited, but the same syntax can be used with `Writer` instead of `Reader`, which would make the requirement even stricter.
 With a `Writer`, the script would only be enabled on the single worker that has write-access to the `HealthPickup` component on that entity.

 These `[Require]` attributes are another powerful way to control where your code is executed.
 For the purpose of this script we only need to _read_ the health pack's data when deciding how to visualise it, so only a `Reader` is necessary.

-You can see a use of the `HealthPickup` component's data in the line:
+You can see a use of the `HealthPickup` component's data in the `UpdateVisibility()` function:

 ```csharp
 cubeMeshRenderer.enabled = healthPickupReader.Data.IsActive;